Rule 2201. Player Registration (Rev. 09-05)

 Teams in NYSWYSA may not roster more than five(5) previously rostered players.

 A player is not bound to a team until they sign their official US Youth Soccer Member pass.
 Until the signature on a member pass is received by a team, players are not bound to the team who registers them.
-However, a player is considered rostered to a team not later than when the player first participates for the team in any competition approved by US Youth Soccer, NYSW or its member leagues, clubs, or teams.
+A player is considered rostered to a team not later than when the player first participates for the team in any competition approved by US Youth Soccer, NYSW or its member leagues, clubs, or teams.
 NYSW is not required to consider the following as a rostered player: